bradfears/Data-Storage-Finder/README.md

 1. Get a copy of the latest relase from this repository.
 Refer to the **Releases** section on the right of this page.
 2. Extract the files and place them somewhere in your website directory (e.g., /var/www/html/dsf).
 3. Create a MySQL/MariaDB database.
 The local database user should be granted ALL PRIVILEGES.
+4. Import the dsf_structure.sql file from the *database* directory in this repository.

 ## Configuration
 1. Edit your config.php file to specify database name, user, etc. Also, **very important**, change your SALT.